Replacing Missing Teeth

-A denture, or a complete denture as it is often called, is an appliance that is inserted in the mouth, replaces natural teeth and provides support for the cheeks and lips.
+A denture, or a complete denture as it is often called, is an appliance that is inserted in the mouth, replaces natural teeth, and provides support for the cheeks and lips.

-Most dentures are made of acrylic and can be fabricated two different ways.
+Most dentures are made of acrylic and can be fabricated in two different ways.

 - A conventional denture is made after all teeth have been extracted and the tissues (gums) have healed.